custom-components/pyscript/docs/reference.rst

 you've written with the intent to reuse or share (and only are loaded if there is a configuration entry, which can be empty).

-Any file name that starts with ``#`` is not loaded, and similarly scripts anywhere below a directory name that starts with ``#``, are not loaded.
-That's a convenient way to disable a specific script or entire directory below ``scripts`` - you can simply rename it with or without the leading ``#`` to disable or enable it, which automatically triggers a reload.
-Think of it as "commenting" the file name, rather than having to delete it or move it outside the pyscript directory.
+Any filename that starts with ``#`` is not loaded, and similarly, scripts anywhere below a directory name that starts with ``#``, are not loaded.
+That's a convenient way to disable a specific script or entire directory below ``scripts``.
+Simply rename it with or without the leading ``#`` to disable or enable it (respectively), which automatically triggers a reload.
+Think of it as "commenting" the filename, rather than having to delete it or move it outside the pyscript directory.

-Like regular Python, functions within one source file can call each other, and can share global variables (if necessary), but just within that one file.
+Like regular Python, functions within one source file can call each other and can share global variables (if necessary), but just within that one file.
 Each file has its own separate global context.
-Each Jupyter session also has its own separate global context, so functions, triggers, variables and services defined in each interactive session are isolated from the script files and other Jupyter sessions.
+Each Jupyter session also has its own separate global context, so functions, triggers, variables, and services defined in each interactive session are isolated from the script files and other Jupyter sessions.
 Pyscript provides some utility functions to switch global contexts, which allows an interactive Jupyter session to interact directly with functions and global variables created by a script file, or even another Jupyter session.

-The optional ``<config>/pyscript/modules`` subdirectory can contain modules (files with a ``.py`` extension) or packages (directories that contain at least a ``__init__.py`` file) that can be imported by any other pyscript files, applications or modules.
+The optional ``<config>/pyscript/modules`` subdirectory can contain modules (files with a ``.py`` extension) or packages (directories that contain at least a ``__init__.py`` file) that can be imported by any other pyscript files, applications, or modules.
 The module form is ignored if the package form is present.
 They are not autoloaded.
-Any modules or packages in ``<config>/pyscript/modules`` that are modified will be unloaded when they are modified, and any scripts or apps that depend on those modules will be reloaded.
+Any modules or packages in ``<config>/pyscript/modules`` that are modified will be unloaded when they are modified and any scripts or apps that depend on those modules will be reloaded.
 Importing modules and packages from ``<config>/pyscript/modules`` are not restricted if ``allow_all_imports`` is ``False``.
 Typically common functions or features would be implemented in a module or package, and then imported and used